 - We only accept online submissions.
 Follow all application instructions to upload your manuscript to our page on Submittable.

 - Save manuscript as a single electronic file in .pdf format (e.g. poems.pdf).
 Other accepted formats are .doc or .docx (MSWord).

 - Cover letter and bio may be added, but are not required.
 Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

 - A non-refundable entry fee of $27 must accompany each submission.
 You may submit more than one manuscript; each is considered separately and must include a separate entry fee.
-Note: Submission fees are integral to our operations and go directly toward the mission and work of our small press.
+Make your payment on the secure Submittable site.
+NOTE: Submission fees are integral to our operations and go directly toward the mission and work of our small press.
 Thank you for your support!

 - Winner is announced by April 1.
-We also announce the results, including semi-finalists, finalists, and the winner, via our e-newsletter, this website, and on Facebook and Twitter.
-If you submitted and did not hear back, please check your spam or one of these places.
+We announce the results, including semi-finalists, finalists, and the winner, via our newsletter, this website, and on Facebook, Twitter & Instagram.
+If you submitted and did not hear back, please check your spam or those places.

-- To be certain that manuscripts receive the fairest consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.